 Skillz Inc. (SKLZ) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the company had 0% in the past month.
-In that same time, the Consumer Discretionary sector lost 2.83%, while the S&P 500 gained 3.76%.
+Coming into today, shares of the company had gained 14.07% in the past month.
+In that same time, the Consumer Discretionary sector lost 2.57%, while the S&P 500 gained 3.75%.

-Skillz Inc. will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of -$0.17, down 30.77% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $90.45 million, up 8.09% from the year-ago period.
+Wall Street will be looking for positivity from Skillz Inc. as it approaches its next earnings report date.
+On that day, Skillz Inc. is projected to report earnings of -$0.15 per share, which would represent a year-over-year decline of 15.38%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $90.45 million, up 8.09% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of -$0.65 per share and revenue of $400.56 million, which would represent changes of +5.8% and +4.29%, respectively, from the prior year.

 It is also important to note the recent changes to analyst estimates for Skillz Inc.Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 12.72% lower within the past month.
-Skillz Inc. is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 8.45% higher.
+Skillz Inc. is holding a Zacks Rank of #3 (Hold) right now.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.